 Take a Tour in the Azores

 If you are unable to rent a car like me, you can easily arrange an Azores tour.
 There are plenty of tours that can accommodate all needs and desires in the Azores.
 They will arrange transportation and ensure that you are able to see a lot of the islands without a vehicle.
-The tours are also pretty affordable.
+The tours are also pretty affordable and the Azores whale watching excursions are some of the best on the planet!
 I used Pure Azores when I was there and they were absolutely fantastic and did a great job showing me Sao Miguel without being on a massive tour bus with heaps of other people.
 CLICK HERE FOR AZORES TOUR OPTIONS.

 Island Hop with SATA Airlines